internalfx/rethinkdbfs-spec/README.md

 Downloads a stored file from a RethinkDBFS bucket.
 For languages that have a Stream abstraction, drivers SHOULD use that Stream abstraction.
 For languages that do not have a Stream abstraction, drivers MUST create an abstraction that supports streaming.

-In the case of open_download_stream, the application reads the contents of the stored file by reading from the returned Stream until end of file is reached.
+In the case of `open_download_stream`, the application reads the contents of the stored file by reading from the returned Stream until end of file is reached.
 The application MUST call close (or its equivalent) on the returned Stream when it is done reading the contents.

-In the case of download_to_stream the driver writes the contents of the stored file to the provided Stream.
+In the case of `download_to_stream` the driver writes the contents of the stored file to the provided Stream.
 The driver does NOT call close (or its equivalent) on the Stream.

 Note: if a file in a RethinkDBFS bucket was added by a legacy implementation, its id may be of a type other than ObjectId.
 Drivers that previously used id’s of a different type MAY implement a download() method that accepts that type, but MUST mark that method as deprecated.